fommil/fpmortals/manuscript/complete.md

-A> The library [smock](https://github.com/djspiewak/smock) is more powerful, but for the purposes of this short example A> we can define `stub` ourselves using a type inference trick that can be found A> all over the scalaz source code.
+A> The library [smock](https://github.com/djspiewak/smock) is more powerful, but for the purposes of this short example A> we can define `stub` ourselves using a type inference trick that can be found A> all over the Scalaz source code.
 The reason for `Stub` being a separate class is A> so that we only need to provide the `A` type parameter, with `F` and `G` A> inferred from the left hand side of the expression:
 A>